barroot/Thesis/README.md

 Pet's Health Project

 This is The code Sample for my final project at CCT.
+Full zip folder with all pages and frameworks.

 The web app is not live and not fully working (yet).